 I come from a time when vocabulary was revered.
 Ennui, lugubrious, maw, unctuous, ethereal, these are all word I use in spoken form so of course I use them when writing.

-Parents of two boys, our 26 year-old son lives in Iowa with his wife while our 24 year-old tends to wander in and out of our home.
-He learning to sail by sailing a rickety sailboat from Duluth, Minnesota to New Orleans, Louisiana and currently resides with us.
+Parents of two boys, our 26 year-old son lives in Iowa with his wife and our grandson while our 24 year-old tends to wander in and out of our home.
+He learned to sail by sailing a rickety sailboat from Duluth, Minnesota to New Orleans, Louisiana and currently resides with us.

 In addition to writing and working I do things.
 I enjoy acting in community theatre productions and I hope to find opportunities to pursue this passion once I am settled in my new home.
 I have been acting since 2010 and I expect to keep at it for decades to come.
 I love theatre and theatre people.
 Other than in writing where else can a man act out his wildest fantasies in front of hundreds and be applauded for his work?

 I am the most fortunate of men.
 I have a wife whom I adore as well as children and a grandson that I respect and love.
 We are a team and even though they no longer live in our home, our boys remain forever in our hearts.

 My wife and I love adventure, travel, competition.
 We compete in triathlons, running races and obstacle courses.
 Sometimes we fly through the air on trapeze.
 We don’t like to sit still very much.